amzarshaik7/Foot-Traffic-Analysis---Amzar-Shaik/README.md

 1. Tally or Clicker Counting
 2. Security and Cameras Systems

-However, traditional methods do not mine demographic or granular data which can be used by modern and robust Machine Learning Models to create a Collective Consumer Potrait!
+However, traditional methods do not mine demographic or granular data which can be used by modern and robust Machine Learning Models to create a Collective Consumer Portrait!

 ## 1.1.
 Problem Statement